Valkata154/sem-1/use-cases/use-case-5.md

 ### Preconditions

-We know the role.
-Database contains current employee salary data.
+We have the new employee's details.
+Database allows to add new employee's details.

 ### Success End Condition

-A report is available for HR to provide to finance.
+Employee's details are added therefor he can be paid.

 ### Failed End Condition

-No report is produced.
+Employee's details are not added.

 ### Primary Actor